xidsyed/blog/content/posts/Navigation with Nested Controllers in Compose.md

   - Android
   - JetpackCompose
 aliases:
-summary:
+summary: My (probably over-engineered) solution for navigation events in jetpack compose for nested navigation graphs, following the UDF principle
 image:
-  src: "posts/attachments/russian_dolls.jpg"
+  src: posts/attachments/russian_dolls.jpg
-  alt: "Nested Russian Dolls"
+  alt: Nested Russian Dolls
 ---

 # What
-> My (probably over-engineered) solution for navigation events in jetpack compose, following the UDF principles.
+> My (probably over-engineered) solution for navigation events in jetpack compose for nested navigation graphs, following the UDF principle

 Instead of handling the navigation directly in the UI, by passing `NavControllers` around to child composables so they can invoke navigate on the controller, a cleaner and more idiomatic and a Unidirectional-Data-Flow-y way of doing that would be using viewmodel events.